JohnIvn/IVN_RW-ConvairKingfish/README.md

 ## Features

-- **Dual-mode mobility**: flies in the air and dives underwater
-- Hybrid unit for creative strategies
-- Equipped with torpedoes and aerial weaponry
-- Inspired by real Cold War concept designs
+- Stealthy reconnaissance aircraft
+- Fragile but can out maneuver projectiles
+- Cannot be seen by minimap

 ---

 ## Installation